Tajikistan launches crackdown on Internet critics

 Tighter Internet controls echo measures taken by other former Soviet republics in Central Asia, where authoritarian rulers are wary of the role social media played in revolutions in the Arab world and mass protests in Russia.

-Government opponents in Tunisia and Egypt used Twitter, Facebook and other platforms to run rings around censors and organize protests that eventually toppled their leaders.
+Government opponents in Tunisia and Egypt used Twitter, Facebook and other platforms to run rings around censors and organise protests that eventually toppled their leaders.

 “There will be chaos,” said Parvina Ibodova, chairwoman of the Association of Internet Providers of Tajikistan.
 “The sacred principle of every journalist and every citizen - access to information - will be under threat.”